About the prize

 The Queen’s Anniversary Prize recognised the University’s excellence and leadership in archaeology across a number of projects, from the virtual rebuilding of ancient monuments to supporting displaced people in the Middle East.
 We will be putting the spotlight on each of these projects.

-Continuing Bonds is a collaboration between the University’s archaeologists, health care/nursing and psychologists to use archaeology as a positive medium to enable productive conversations about death, dying, loss and bereavement.
-It focuses on an enduring concept: that of ‘continuing bonds’ with the dead, which recognises that death is not the end of relationships between the living and the dead, but that the dead continue to have meaning and significance in the lives of the living.
+Continuing Bonds is a collaboration between the University’s archaeologists, health care/nursing and psychologists to use archaeology to enable productive conversations about death, dying, and loss.
+It focuses on ‘continuing bonds’ with the dead, to have meaning and significance in the lives of the living.

 Stonehenge Hidden Landscapes

 The Stonehenge Hidden Landscapes project literally turned its back on the stones and realised that they stood in a vast area that had to provide context for the monument.
-The team scaled up its approach in an unprecedented way to cover an area of 26.2 square kilometres, and to search such an area effectively applied techniques that it had developed over several years.
+The team scaled up its approach to cover an area of 26.2 square kilometres, and applied techniques that it had developed over several years.

 Augmenting Jordanian Heritage/BReaTHe